Purdy outshines Brady in 1st start as 49ers beat Bucs 35-7

 Bucs: Host Cincinnati on Sunday.

-49ers: Visit Seattle on Thursday night with a chance to clinch the NFC West with a win.
+49ers: Visit Seattle on Thursday night with a chance to clinch the NFC West.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL